 Employers can offer a valuable contribution to the learning and development of our students.

-Some organisations are keen to engage with students in more informal workplace experiences, like job shadowing or organisation visits.
+Some organisations are keen to engage with students in more informal workplace experiences, like job shadowing or workplace visits.
 These give students many of the same benefits as an internship, but with smaller time commitments.

-Types of workplace experiences include:
+Types of workplace experiences could include:

-Workplace visits: When hosting a visit, you are inviting students to experience a half-day or full day snapshot of what it would be like to work at your organisation.
+When hosting a visit, you are inviting students to experience a half-day or full day snapshot of what it would be like to work at your organisation.
 During a visit, you might take students on a tour, give them a chance to spend time with employees in a range of roles, and answer questions.
-Visits give students the chance to network in an industry where they hope to work, and are also a good chance for your staff to engage with bright potential hires in an informal setting.
+Visits give students the chance to network in an industry where they hope to work, and are a good opportunity for your staff to engage with bright potential hires in an informal setting.

-Internships: As work-readiness becomes increasingly important, students are turning to internships to gain experience and a competitive edge.
+As work-readiness becomes increasingly important, students are turning to internships to gain experience and a competitive edge.
 Internships allow students to develop and implement their skills and apply theoretical knowledge in the workplace with supervision and structured support.

 Internships come in many different shapes and sizes, but many students look for an internship over summer between their second and third year of University.
 Some organisations regularly offer structured internships that are crucial for developing work skills for students.
 Some students require a certain number of industry hours to complete their degree (such as those studying Engineering) or take papers that include a placement component.
 Others will opt to do an internship purely because they see the value it offers them.
 There is often a salary or stipend paid to student while participating in internships.

-Volunteering: Getting involved in a volunteer activity helps students gain and apply the skills needed to build a well-rounded work life.
+Getting involved in a volunteer activity helps students gain and apply the skills needed to build a well-rounded work life.
 Volunteering will also help bolster a student's application and CV while they contribute positively to society.